reqnroll/Reqnroll/docs/visualstudio/Visual-Studio-Integration-Editing-Features.rst

 Outlining and Comments in Feature Files
 ---------------------------------------

-Most of the items in the **Edit** menu work well with SpecFlow feature files, for example:
+Most of the items in the **Edit** menu work well with Reqnroll feature files, for example:

 -  You can comment and uncomment selected lines ('#' character) with the